 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking fosamprenavir during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking fosamprenavir.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John’s wort) you are taking or plan to take.
 Fosamprenavir may affect the way other medicines or products work, and other medicines or products may affect how fosamprenavir works.
 Taking fosamprenavir together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take fosamprenavir?

 Fosamprenavir (brand name: Lexiva) comes in the following forms and strengths:

 Take fosamprenavir according to your health care provider’s instructions.